 For years we’ve sustained the ranking of No. 1 UK literary consultancy; now we’ve launched in America, making us the first transatlantic literary consultancy.

 Cornerstones has over 60 editorial consultants, all chosen for their agenting, publishing or writing experience.
 Every report is checked in-house to ensure a consistency and quality of advice that is paramount to our service.
-Michele Rubin, our US managing editor; Alex Hammond, editorial and social media guru; Julie Gourinchas, our editorial assistant; and myself are all on hand to answer your queries and guide your progress; and Dionne McCulloch and Natalie Young handle our new author enquiries.
+Michele Rubin, our US managing editor; Natalie Young, our UK managing editor; Julie Gourinchas, our editorial assistant; and myself are all on hand to answer your queries and guide your progress; and Dionne McCulloch and Natalie Young handle our new author enquiries.
 Kathryn Price, my co-director for ten years, now works purely in editorial.

 Cornerstones is a skills-based company and we strongly believe that self-editing techniques can be taught.
 We regularly give lectures at universities, writer conferences and workshops.
 Check out our website and Twitter feed for upcoming events and discussions.

 Former Times journalist and Arts Editor of Prospect Magazine, Natalie Young is the bestselling author of Season to Taste or How to Eat Your Husband, published by Hodder Headline in the UK in 2014, Little Brown in the US and translated into several languages.
-Natalie is currently working with a film director to bring Season to Taste to the big screen.
-Her first novel, We All Ran into the Sunlight was published by Short Books in 2011 and she has recently completed her third.
-She is a part-time student on the Goldsmiths PhD in Creative Writing and works for Cornerstones on the editorial team.
-She lives in London with her two children.
+Natalie is currently working with an all-women director, producer, writer team to bring Season to Taste to the big screen.
+Her first novel, We All Ran into the Sunlight was published by Short Books in 2011 and she is currently working on her third.
+She is a laser-sharp editor and passionate mentor of new authors and has been on the Cornerstones editorial team for six months before becoming Managing Editor in July 2017.

-French-born and American-bred, Julie Gourinchas pursued a degree in English Literature at Reed College in Portland, Oregon.
-There, her undergraduate thesis focused on mapping the cultural myths defined by Vladimir Nabokov’s magnum opus, Lolita.
-An internship with a Portland publishing house, Elly Blue Publishing, nurtured a nascent interest in the publishing world.
+French-born and American-bred, Julie Gourinchas earned her Bachelor’s degree in English Literature at Reed College in Portland, Oregon.
+An internship with an independent Portland publishing house, Elly Blue Publishing, nurtured a nascent interest in the publishing world.
 She pursued this dream while attending the Columbia Publishing Course at Oxford University in September 2016.
-Julie joined the Cornerstones team as an editorial assistant in February 2017.
-Her reading interests include literary fiction, historical, and young adult – although she’ll always have a soft spot for fantasy.
+Julie joined the Cornerstones team as an editorial assistant in 2017, managing the day-to-day administrative duties of the Cornerstones office.
+Her reading interests include literary fiction, southern gothic, historical, young adult, and narrative nonfiction.

 Dionne is an American author living in England, who began as a Cornerstones UK editor before managing Cornerstones launch into the US.
 She writes YA, MG and adult fiction, and is represented by Writers House in NYC.
 She has been a long- and short-list judge for the Bath and Caledonia novel awards since their inception, and a PitchWars mentor since 2014.
 She previously wrote and edited scripts for TV, and copyedited speeches for President Bill Clinton during his first term.